 Even though the child eats his meals, he/she may suffer from unexplained weight loss.
 This is again because the body is unable to put to use the energy released from food.

 Lethargic behavior, feelings of laziness and drowsiness are all warning signs of diabetes in children.
 The body is left without its requisite energy fuel as it cannot utilize the blood sugar to provide energy.

 Children suffering from diabetes exhibit behavioural changes.
 They may become irritable, anxious and aggressive.
 Some of them feel the blues and might even suffer from depression.

 The eyes are one of the first organs to suffer from diabetes.
 Children often develop vision problems and if left untreated might even become blind.

 Read More: The Relationship Between Eyes & Diabetes

-One of the most obvious signs of diabetes in children is the development of a sweet-smelling, fruity breath.
+One of the most obvious signs of diabetes in children is the development of sweet-smelling, fruity breath.
 This is because of the build-up of toxic acids in the bloodstream and the urine.
-These toxic acids, known as ketones, cause the fruity smell.
+These toxic acids, known as ketones, cause a fruity smell.

 If diabetes runs in your family or if you notice any of the above symptoms in your child, get a blood sugar test done immediately for comprehensive and timely action.